-Dr. Michael S. Gordon, Who Revolutionized Medical Education, Passes Away
+Dr. Michael S. Gordon, Who Revolutionized Medical Education, Passes Away in 2017

 Over his long and distinguished career at the University of Miami Miller School of Medicine, Michael S. Gordon, M.D., Ph.D., revolutionized medical education around the world.
 He created Harvey, the world's first cardiopulmonary patient simulator, and UMedic, an innovative computer- and web-based program, to train physicians, emergency responders and military personnel to save countless lives.

 Gordon, the founder and director emeritus of the Michael S. Gordon Center for Research in Medical Education, died suddenly on July 7 at age 80.

 "We have lost a giant in innovative education and patient care," said Laurence B. Gardner, M.D., Executive Dean for Education and Policy and former interim Dean of the Miller School of Medicine.
 "He was truly an innovator, developing the Harvey simulator for teaching and assessment of clinical skills in cardiology.
 It remains the standard for instruction in this area around the world."